 Take a short walk around the house without your dog once and a while.

-If you get back (or you come out of the room), be calm and don’t make it too special as to cause excitement and restlessness.
+If you get back (or you come out of the room), be calm and don’t make a huge fuss or it will cause excitement and restlessness.

 Occupy and reward them with a treat toy when you’re away.

-- When you leave the house or you go in another room, give your dog a treat toy filled with treats, like the Toppl, Qwizl or Tux, giving them a positive experience during your absence.
+When you leave the house or go in another room, give your dog a toy filled with treats.
+Try Toppl, Qwizl or Tux, to give them a positive experience during your absence.

-- Be aware of your dog's chewing behaviors.
-If you have a dog that is a tough chewer then choose a more durable treat toy like the Qwizl or Tux and be sure to supervise your dog with any new toy.
+Be aware of your dog's chewing behaviors.
+If you have a dog that is a tough chewer then choose a more durable treat toy like the Qwizl or Tux.
+Always be sure to supervise your dog with any new toy.